codyscode/bft-fuse/README.md

 ```
 ./demo.sh client 0
 ```
-You should now see a mounted direcotry at bft-fuse/clients/client0.
+You should now see a mounted directory at bft-fuse/clients/client0.
 Any changes made in this directory will be replicated to the replica directories located in bft-fuse/replicas/replica*